Published on

 L(p)=P(X1=x1,X2=x2,...,Xn=xn;p)=i=1nf(xi;p) (by independence)=pxi(1p)nxi\begin{aligned} L(p) &= P(X_{1}=x_{1}, X_{2}=x_{2},...,X_{n}=x_{n}; p) \\ &= \prod_{i=1}^{n} f(x_{i};p)~~(\text{by independence})\\ &= p^{\sum x_{i}} (1-p)^{n - \sum x_{i}} \end{aligned}

 Now we want to find the value pp that maximises the likelihood, L(p)L(p).
-A simplier alternatively is to maximise the log likelihood.1 The maximum likelihood estimate can then be calculated by finding the value pp that maximises the log likelihood:
+A simplier alternatively is to maximise the log likelihood.^[Since the lnln function is monotonic, the parameter value that maximises the log likelihood will also maximise the likelihood.]
+The maximum likelihood estimate can then be calculated by finding the value pp that maximises the log likelihood:

 lnL(p)=(xi)ln p+(nxi)ln(1p)lnL(p)p=xipnxi1p0=(1p)xip(nxi)p^=xin\begin{aligned} ln L(p) &= (\sum x_{i}) ln~p + (n - \sum x_{i}) ln (1-p) \\ \frac{\partial ln L(p)}{\partial p} &= \frac{\sum x_{i}}{p} - \frac{n - \sum x_{i}}{1 -p} \\ 0 &= (1-p)\sum x_{i} - p(n - \sum x_{i}) \\ \hat{p} &= \frac{\sum x_{i}}{n} \end{aligned}